 - Situational depression

 As with anxiety, each variety of depression presents with different symptoms.
-Some common signs and symptoms are losing interest in activities you once enjoyed, unexplained anger or irritability, fatigue and lethargy, weight loss or gain, loss of focus, withdrawal from social interactions, morbid fixation on death, and dark thoughts (including suicide).
+There are also many myths about depression to dispel.
+But some common signs and symptoms are losing interest in activities you once enjoyed, unexplained anger or irritability, fatigue and lethargy, weight loss or gain, loss of focus, withdrawal from social interactions, morbid fixation on death, and dark thoughts (including suicide).

 When Anxiety and Depression Coexist